 Britt is a Dutch expat who moved to Indonesia to join her Indonesian husband.
-Six months later, she still loves the food, climate and dynamic culture in Jakarta.
+Six months later, she still loves Jakarta’s food, climate and dynamic culture.

 Q: Where are you originally from?